 The structural demand for endocrinology NPs is among the strongest in advanced practice nursing.
 Three factors underpin this:

-Diabetes burden: More than 37 million Americans have diagnosed diabetes, with 96 million more meeting prediabetes criteria.
+Diabetes burden: 38.4 million Americans of all ages have diabetes, of whom 29.7 million are diagnosed and 8.7 million are not.
+A further 97.6 million adults – more than one in three – meet prediabetes criteria (CDC National Diabetes Statistics Report, 2021 data).
 The scale of the metabolic disease epidemic exceeds the capacity of the endocrinologist workforce to manage.

-Endocrinologist shortage: Approximately 70% of US counties have no practicing endocrinologist.
-Only 270–300 new endocrinologists enter the workforce annually — insufficient to close the gap created by rising disease burden and retiring physicians.
+Endocrinologist shortage: Nearly 70% of US counties have no practicing endocrinologist, according to a December 2024 GoodRx Research analysis of provider distribution.
+The training pipeline is not closing that gap: adult endocrinology fellowship positions grew from 223 in 2009 to 326 in 2019 while applications stayed flat, leaving roughly 11 applicants for every 10 spots.
 NPs are increasingly the primary specialist provider for many patients in underserved markets, and the autonomy and compensation that accompanies that responsibility continues to grow.

 FAQ